agehrke6/ATAC_2017/ATAC_raw_processing.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Filter peaks that fall withing repetitive regions
+Filter peaks that fall within repetitive regions

-# Filter peaks that fall withing repetitive regions
+# Filter peaks that fall within repetitive regions

-# -v says "report in -a whever is not present in -b".
+# -v says "report in -a whatever is not present in -b".

 # -wa says "report the outcome values as they are in -a"